-The amount of research data is continously growing, and the requirements for long-term preservation are increasing.
-The ability to retrive, reuse and share data across research groups is also a criteria.
-The interest and the need for solutions are urgent in the institutions.
+The amount of research data is still increasing.
+The same applies for the requirements for long term preservation.
+The ability to retrieve, re-use, and share data across research groups is also acriterion.

 Universities Denmark, an organisation that works to enhance the cooperation, visibility and impact of the nations eight universities, has on the 12 th of November 2013 processed a proposal from DeIC and DEFF (Denmark’s Electronic Research Library) regarding the drafting of a national strategy and course of action on the subject of data management.